 - You are losing your reflexes , which are automatic body movements that you can't control.

 If the diagnosis isn't clear, you may be referred to a doctor who specializes in the nervous system ( neurologist ).

 How is it treated?

-your body.
+- In a plasma exchange, blood is taken out of your body.
 The harmful antibodies are removed from the blood, and then the blood is returned to your body.

-In IVIG, helpful antibodies are added to your blood.
+- In IVIG, helpful antibodies are added to your blood.